 Tenants in common/co-habitation agreements and Partition Buyout agreements

 Co-owning property with a friend, family member, romantic partner, or business associate can be an appealing idea, driven by the shared vision of affordability.
-However, legally sound guidance is essential to ensure a smooth and successful co-ownership experience.
+And legally sound guidance is essential to ensure a smooth and successful co-ownership experience.

-What is Tenants in Common?
+What Are Tenants in Common?

 What happens if there are disputes?